msaljuk/AutoReplay/README.md

 #### Code Interface
 You can access the same BP functions mentioned above through code.
 Additional functionality for the input serializer library is also accessible in code.

+### Demo
+You can watch a demo of the plugin in use here: https://www.saljuk.com/code/AutoReplay

 ### FAQ